srikanthdannarapu/docker-kubernetes-google-cloud/README.md

 - 09 Step 12 - Observing Istio Service Mesh with Kiali
 - 09 Step 13 - Monitoring Istio Service Mesh with Graphana and Prometheus
 - 09 Step 14 - Distribute Tracing for Spring Boot Microsevices with Istio and Jaegar
-- 09 Step 15 - Delete Kubernetes Cluster for Playing with Istio
+- 09 Step 15 - Delete Kubernetes srikanth-cluster for Playing with Istio

 ### Using Helm to Automate Microservices Deployment on Kubernetes
-- 10 Step 01 - Understanding Helm Basics and Setting up Kubernetes Cluster
+- 10 Step 01 - Understanding Helm Basics and Setting up Kubernetes srikanth-cluster
 - 10 Step 02 - Using Helm Charts to deploy Spring Boot Microservice to Kubernetes
-- 10 Step 03 - Using Helm Charts to manage Releases to Kubernetes Cluster
+- 10 Step 03 - Using Helm Charts to manage Releases to Kubernetes srikanth-cluster

 ### Appendix - Introduction to Docker in 9 Steps
 - 11 Step 01 - Installing Docker - Docker